lap1zl4zuli/TuneInsight/README.md

 ## Installation

-To use the Spotify Playlist Analyzer, follow these steps:
+To use the TuneInsight, follow these steps:

 1. Clone the repository to your local machine: